Airborne Satellite Weather Data

 Various scare stories have been circulating concerning Doppler effects, allegedly rendering satellite phones unusable in aircraft.
 In this test, ground speeds up to 185kt (213mph) were tested, on various headings deliberately chosen to present the best and worst Doppler shift scenarios, and no effects whatsoever were noted.
 185kt adequately addresses the piston engined aircraft scene; turboprops can reach 350kt but being pressurised they also have much smaller windows and the phone position will be all the more critical.

-The 7100 supports dial-up data only, no GPRS.
+The 7100 supports dial-up only, no GPRS.
 The connection to the phone is cable only; no bluetooth.

 The phone worked perfectly.
 The claimed dial-up data rate of 9600 baud (roughly 1000 bytes/second) was readily achieved, with variations of 700-1300 depending on how strong the signal was.

 Actual internet access is satisfactory - as fast as one can expect at 1000 bytes/second.
-The dial-up phase takes around 45 seconds, after which the billing starts, followed by a 15 second period for authentication and DHCP IP allocation.
+The dial-up phase takes around 45 seconds, after which the billing starts, followed by a 15 second period for authentication and DHCP IP/DNS allocation.

 The 7100 is a good solid reliable phone, with working firmware, no gimmicks (e.g. a camera), the best in the class battery life (measured at around 24hrs standby with no calls made), good dial-up data performance, a sunlight readable display, and lowest purchase cost.
-It has the best GPS receiver of the phones tested; the only one which is capable of getting a fix in a moving aircraft (takes a few minutes) and like the others it can send the GPS position as a text (SMS) message.

 This phone would be ideal for a fixed rooftop-antenna installation because this sidesteps the connection and powering issues.
 However, the lack of bluetooth unavoidably means having a data cable to the display device - unless one connected it to an RS232-bluetooth transceiver module...
 This phone would also be my choice if I wanted a satellite phone for what most people would want one for: making phone calls!